 While this may depend on your country or state, selling game keys to authorized resellers is not illegal.
 Many people sell used video games, so you, like a game or software owner, can do it too.
 Naturally, it is 100% legal for authorized sellers to sell those keys to other buyers too.

 Is Kinguin legit?

 Kinguin is a legitimate marketplace.
 It is not a scam website and technically, what they do is legal.
 All they do is provide resellers and buyers a platform to perform their transactions.
 So is it a white-hat marketplace?
 Well, not really.
 It’s more of a grey-hat marketplace.

-But this is a quite important point.
+But this is quite an important point.
 Kinguin is not the king reseller.
-It is instead, just the platform, the Amazon or E-bay of software and game key transaction.
+It is instead just the platform, the Amazon, or E-bay of software and game key transaction.